Household epidemic models and McKean-Vlasov Poisson driven stochastic differential equations: Large time behaviour of the non-linear Markov process

-We now define a continuous-time non-Markovian branching process of infections as follows.
-Start with $ Y^N_0 = Nq $ infected households, each with a single infected individual, and whose sizes are chosen according to the size-biased distribution $ \pi^+ $.
-If there are currently $ k $ infected households with $ x_1, \ldots, x_k $ infected individuals, at rate $ (1-p) \lambda_G \sum_{i=1}^k x_i $, a new household, whose size is chosen according to the size-biased distribution $ \pi^+ $, is added to the process with a single infected individual.
+We now define a continuous-time non-Markovian branching process of household infections as follows.
+Start with $ Y^N_0 = Nq $ infected households, each with a single infectious individual.
+If there are currently $ k $ infected households with $ x_1, \ldots, x_k $ infectious individuals, at rate $ (1-p) \lambda_G \sum_{i=1}^k x_i $, a new household, whose size is chosen according to the distribution $ \pi_c $, is added to the process with a single infectious individual.
 Apart from this, each household undergoes a local epidemic with rates $ \lambda_L $ and $ \gamma $, independently from the others.
 Then $ Y^N_t $ denotes the number of infected households at time $ t \geq 0 $.

-The corresponding discrete time branching process is supercritical, since the expected number of ``offspring" of each household is $(1-p)R_0>1$.
+The corresponding discrete time branching process is supercritical, since the expected number of ``offspring'' of each household is given by \eqref{reprod_nb_bp}, which has been chosen to be larger than one.
 Then from Lemma 2.1 in Doney \cite{Do}, if $r>0$ denotes the real number such that